Saint Fabiola: Conversion to Christianity and later life

 Fabiola now renounced all that the world had to offer her, and devoted her immense wealth to the needs of the poor and the sick.
 She erected a fine hospital at Rome, and waited on the inmates herself, and treated citizens rejected from society due to their "loathsome diseases".
 Besides this she gave large sums to the churches and religious communities at Rome and other places in Italy.
 All her interests were centered on the needs of the church and the care of the poor and suffering.

 In 395 she went to Bethlehem, where she lived in the hospice of the convent directed by Paula of Rome and applied herself, under the direction of Jerome, with the greatest zeal to the study and contemplation of the scriptures and to ascetic exercises.
 An incursion of the Huns into the eastern provinces of the empire and the quarrel which broke out between Jerome and John II, Bishop of Jerusalem respecting the teachings of Origen made residence in Bethlehem unpleasant for her and she returned to Rome.

 She remained, however, in correspondence with Jerome, who at her request wrote a treatise on the priesthood of Aaron and the priestly dress.
 At Rome, Fabiola united with the former senator Pammachius in carrying out a great charitable undertaking; together they erected at Portus a large hospice for pilgrims coming to Rome.
 Fabiola also continued her usual personal labours in aid of the poor and sick until her death on 27 December of 399 or 400.
 Although Fabiola's practice of medicine was pragmatic in application, her legacy illustrates the involvement of early Christian women in the field of medicine.

+The Fabiola with whom the church father Augustine of Hippo was in correspondence was possibly a daughter of the saint Fabiola.

 Veneration

 Her funeral was a wonderful manifestation of the gratitude and veneration with which she was regarded by the Roman populace.
 Jerome wrote a eulogistic memoir of Fabiola in a letter to her relative Oceanus.

-Augustine of Hippo dedicated a letter to her.